somebodie/Food-App/README.md

 Unsolved Problems:
 	-Adding Ingredients needs CUD.
-	-Some of the CSS could still be retouched and be made in terms of making the
+	-Some of the CSS could still be retouched and be made in terms of making the site look better.
+	- Dates could be displayed better (maybe use filter?)
 	- Removing the Signup and Login buttons above to just sign out when a user is logged in.
 	- Reroute forms to update without reloading. (need state.go)
 	- Once those are complete API routes.